-We have audited the compliance of Collins Career Center, Lawrence County, Ohio (the Center) with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on the Center's major federal program for the year ended June 30, 2022.
-The Center's major federal program is identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.
+We have audited the compliance of Collins Career Center, Lawrence County, Ohio (the Center) with the types of compliance requirements identified as subject to audit in the OMB Compliance Supplement that could have a direct and material effect on each of the Center's major federal programs for the year ended June 30, 2023.
+The Center's major federal programs are identified in the summary of auditor's results section of the accompanying schedule of findings and questioned costs.

-Qualified Opinion on the Education Stabilization Fund
+Qualified Opinion on the Assistance Listing (AL) No. 84.425 Education Stabilization Fund

-In our opinion, except for the noncompliance described in the Basis for Qualified Opinion section of our report, the Center complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the Education Stabilization Fund for the year ended June 30, 2022.
+In our opinion, except for the noncompliance described in the Basis for Qualified and Unmodified Opinions section of our report, the Center complied, in all material respects, with the compliance requirements referred to above that could have a direct and material effect on the AL No. 84.425 Education Stabilization Fund for the year ended June 30, 2023.